 I am passionate about the vital importance of culture and tradition and how they help bring a sense of permanence and belonging in this oft frenzied world.
 When they interview centenarians from these regions and varied cultures, they are always people who were born and lived their lives in that community.
 I haven’t found one interview with a person born to and living outside of one of the specific communities who moved there later in life and have now lived to be over 100 years old, but perhaps that research is yet to come, it is too early to tell.
 I myself am a willing guinea pig in that research.

-This connection to a place, to the physicality of the land itself, and the traditions that have sprung from that place is such an important piece of longevity.
+This connection to a place, to the physicality of the land itself and the energy of the land, and the traditions that have sprung from that place is such an important piece of longevity.
 In traditional societies, people have an inherent sense of belonging to something bigger than themselves.
 They belong to a place, a community, and a way of life; they have a history, something to keep them rooted, which is a source of comfort, especially as we age.
 There are also so many things to look forward to, like cultural gatherings, steeped in the history of where they come from, where they can gather with friends and family.
 But also simple daily pleasures, like coffee with a friend, or watching people go by.
 Maybe by finishing the day with a little glass of Mirto.

 That huge sense of loneliness you hear about in many developed countries is mostly absent here.
 The community supports its members, and there is a safety net.
 Sardinians also love Sardinia, her natural beauty, and her spirit.
 You can never truly feel alone when you have such a connection to the place you live in.